 We can have a safer and more beautiful environment by planting native species instead of a lawn and by planting "rain gardens" in our detention areas.
 We even have more time left for activities other than lawn mowing when we plant native species, as they require only occasional mowing.

-The little treasures right under our feet can be lifesavers and enjoying them does not require a mask!
+The little treasures right under our feet can be lifesavers.